-The JFTC keeps the filing of a notification confidential and does not disclose the existence of a case, subject to the following exceptions.
+The JFTC keeps the filing of a notification confidential and does not disclose the existence of a case, subject to the following exceptions:

-- The JFTC publicly announces the initiation of any Phase II review, inviting third parties to submit written opinions about the transaction, and subsequently publishes the outcome of its review. - The JFTC publishes summaries of a few selected cases that may provide relevant guidance in other cases, such as cases where the JFTC granted clearance subject to the implementation of certain remedies and cases where the JFTC ended its review following the withdrawal of the notification by the party or parties. - Every year in June, the JFTC publishes its annual review of "Major Business Combination Cases," which covers significant cases that the JFTC has reviewed in the most recent fiscal year (ending in March).
+- the JFTC publicly announces the initiation of any Phase II review, inviting third parties to submit written opinions about the transaction, and subsequently publishes the outcome of its review; - the JFTC publishes summaries of a few selected cases that may provide relevant guidance in other cases, such as cases where the JFTC granted clearance subject to the implementation of certain remedies and cases where the JFTC ended its review following the withdrawal of the notification by the party or parties; - every year in June, the JFTC publishes its annual review of "Major Business Combination Cases", which covers significant cases that the JFTC has reviewed in the most recent fiscal year (ending in March); - every quarter of the fiscal year, the JFTC updates and publishes a list of the cases in which the JFTC granted clearance during the same fiscal year, including the date of acceptance of notification, the names of the parties, the main business of the notifying party, whether the transaction exceeded the 50% or 20% threshold (for share acquisitions only) and the date of clearance; and - every year in October, the JFTC publishes, in its annual report, the same information in the "Major Business Combination Cases".

-- Every quarter of the fiscal year, the JFTC updates and publishes a list of the cases in which the JFTC granted clearance during the same fiscal year, including the date of acceptance of notification, the names of the parties, the main business of the notifying party, whether the transaction exceeded the 50% or 20% threshold (for share acquisitions only) and the date of clearance.
-However, unlike the European Commission and Bundeskartelamt, the JFTC does not make public the fact that a notification was submitted soon after the submission and thus the interested parties may not be aware of the submission or the status of the merger review. - Every year in October, the JFTC publishes, in its annual report, the names of notifying parties, and the date of acceptance of notifications, for all cases for which a completion report was submitted in the previous year after the transaction closes.
+Regarding bullet point four, unlike the European Commission and Bundeskartelamt, the JFTC does not make public the fact that a notification was submitted soon after the submission and thus the interested parties may not be aware of the submission or the status of the merger review.

 Generally, the JFTC does not publicly disclose any information provided by the parties.
 Even where certain information is disclosed, the JFTC will not disclose confidential information (such as business secrets), unless the parties waive their right or provide consent to the disclosure.
-Besides, in practice, when the JFTC plans to disclose certain information in the cases listed above "Major Business Combination Cases", the JFTC will typically contact the notifying party, identifying the information it plans to disclose.
-The parties will have an opportunity to provide non-binding comments regarding the proposed disclosure.
+In practice, when the JFTC plans to disclose certain information for the cases listed as "Major Business Combination Cases", the JFTC will typically contact the notifying party, identifying the information it plans to disclose.

+Parties have an opportunity to provide non-binding comments, on including redacting its business secrets and/or inaccurate facts, regarding the proposed disclosure.